MariusVanDerWijden/gpusnarks/README.md

 # GPU-SNARK

-A GPU snark accelerator written at ETHParis
+A GPU snark accelerator written at ETHParis.
+It speeds up the Fast Fourier Transformation on Finite Elements by more than **40 times**

 ## Setup